momostarsky/imebra_git/docs/compiling_imebra.rst

     cd imebra_for_ios
     cmake imebra_location/library -DIOS=SIMULATOR
     cmake --build .

+.. seealso:: iOS applications based on Imebra need to be linked also with libiconv.a or libiconv.tbd.

 To generate a project that can be opened with XCode append the argument -G xcode (replace imebra_location with the path to Imebra):